 Director Siân Heder does an amazing job orchestrating this film.
 It feels truthful and sincere.
 The characters are explored in a way that never feels manipulative.
 It is a family story and the deaf aspect of it is important, but not everything.
 Through some crafty editing and use of sound, she not only gives you the perspective of someone who cannot hear, she also helps to convey the divide between the hearing and non-hearing world.
 Also, most importantly, the challenging emotional divide that can come between a parent and a child.
-It is heartbreaking and probably not thought of often but captured here so effectively.
+It is heartbreaking, and probably not thought of often, but captured here so effectively.

-Emilia Jones is wonderful in the lead role of Ruby, she is believable every step of the way.
+Emilia Jones is wonderful in the lead role of Ruby; she is believable every step of the way.
 Plus when she opens starts singing – perfection.
 Actually, the acting of the entire family is spot on here.
 Heder cast deaf actors (as she should) and because of it the film sings.
-Matlin who has proven her acting chops time and time again delivers something fresh.
-As the son, Leo, Durant also comes through as the son who feels like the overlooked member of the family.
+Matlin, who has proven her acting chops time and time again delivers something fresh.
+As the son, Leo, Durant also comes through as the child who feels like the overlooked member of the family.
 But it is Kotsur as the father who landed the film’s biggest moments for me.
 He is superb and had me seconds away from uncontrollable tears.
 You will know the moments when you see them – they occur just before your eyes well up.

 As a father of two ambitious, talented and free-willed daughters this film worked from several perspectives.
 What makes it land with so much impact is that there is not a single one note character.
 Each is well fleshed out and provided some very tough decisions that weigh on them – as parents, children and siblings.
 I decided that even though there are some mature scenes (mostly played for laughs) that I must share it with my daughters even if it did require me to do a little crafty fast-forwarding.
 (They loved it too.)
-I chalk this up to how relatable and universal the themes it tackles are.
+I chalk this up to how relatable and universal the themes are that it tackles are.
 Just watching Jones sing and learn to find her voice will be inspiring to younger audience – it was to me.

 CODA is the type of film that you want to share with everybody.
 Is it a perfect film?
 I can say this, there are some familiar notes along the way, but I also loved everyone one of them.
 What it delivers is so beautiful and honest at times, I had no complaints.
 Are you let down when today’s beautiful sunset reminds you of one you had seen before?
 I would guess, no. And the same goes for CODA.
 It is a beautiful symphony of emotion, family, and heart.
 CODA is something special.